 On the way out I found the receptionist and told her I had the answer to her question.
 “To last 49 years we had to both laugh together and cry together” I then apologized for stealing one of the little Jesus statues, (btw, are placed there for that reason) I then asked her if I was going to go to hell.

-Next stop was his 2nd appt .
+Next stop was his 2nd doctor appt .
 When we entered, these two lovely ladies were sitting in the lobby.
 Sweetie headed to the counter for check in…I quickly pulled out my phone and texted him “OMG hide Jesus!”

 To the man that I have both laughed and cried with….Happy Anniversary and praying for another 49 years ♥️